Crazzy-Rabbit/Crazzy-Rabbit/README.md

 ### Hi!
 Nice to meet you 👋

-- 🔭 I’m currently working on Jilin University（but hate this mentor for his arrogant and unreasonable）
+- 🔭 I’m currently working on Jilin University
 - 🌱 I’m currently learning Popgenome and Transciptome analysis
 - 📫 How to reach me: crazzy_rabbit@163.com
 - 🤔 I’m looking for help with: pangenome analysis (It's very important for future bioscience !!! trust me)